Santo Niño de Cebú: History

 The next Spanish expedition arrived on April 27, 1565, led by Miguel López de Legazpi, again to gain a foothold for a colony to trade spices.
 He attempted a peaceful colonization, but these efforts were rejected.
 As a result, he opened fire on Cebu and burnt the coastal town down destroying 1,500 homes and possibly killing 500 people.
 In the ruins of this destruction, on April 28, the Spanish mariner Juan Camus found the image of the Santo Niño in a pine box.
 According to the local legend, the survival of the statue was seen as a sign of miracle by the colonizers, and ever since it has been believed to have miraculous powers.

 The image of the Santo Niño is the oldest surviving Catholic relic in the Philippines, along with Magellan's Cross.
 A church to house Santo Niño was built on the spot where the image was found by Juan Camus.
 The church was originally made of bamboo and nipa palm, and is thought to be the oldest in the Philippines.
 The structure was destroyed several times and was finally rebuilt as a permanent structure using coral stone, which is the present basilica.

 During World War II, Japanese forces bombed all of Cebu, including the basilica.
 A bomb fell in the church and greatly damaged the roof but, miraculously, did not explode.
 When Augustinian friars inspected the immediate aftermath, they found the Santo Niño had been hurled from the high altar, and was dangling by its cape caught on a nearby electric candle.
 After seeing the image displaced from the altar with the rest of the church in great disrepair, and for fear of more bombings in the vicinity, the friars decided to flee.

 They sought refuge with the Redemptorist brothers at the Parish of Our Lady of Perpetual Help, (known locally as “Redemptorist Church”), and the friars hid the image in a metal vault beneath the icon of Our Lady for seven months.
 After the war, the friars removed the image from the vault for public veneration, and discovered its dark paint peeling off, revealing a lighter underpainting.
 The image was venerated with this fair complexion for some time, until it was repainted with a more brown complexion.

-Pope Paul VI elevated the church to the rank of Minor Basilica on its 400th anniversary (Spanish: Basílica Minore del Santo Niño).
+Pope Paul VI elevated the church to the rank of Minor Basilica on its 400th anniversary (Spanish: Basílica Menor del Santo Niño).
 As part of the Culmination for the 400th Commemoration of the Christianization of the Philippines, the image of the Santo Niño was canonically crowned.
-A hundred years later, the basilica was declared a National Cultural Treasure of the Philippines as one of the highlights of the celebration of the 500 Years of Christianity in the Philippines and the 2021 Quincentennial Commemorations in the Philippines.
+The basilica was declared a National Cultural Treasure of the Philippines as one of the highlights of the celebration of the 500 Years of Christianity in the Philippines and the 2021 Quincentennial Commemorations in the Philippines.